 James J.F.
 Forest, Criminal Justice, Global Studies, Center for Terrorism and Security Studies, Security Studies Program

-Professor, Director of Security Studies, Interim Director, Center for Terrorism and Security Studies
+Professor and Director of Security Studies, Interim Director, Center for Terrorism and Security Studies

 International security studies, terrorism, weapons of mass destruction, homeland security.